Baked Scotch egg, a truly British institution; boiled eggs wrapped in spiced minced pork and coated in breadcrumbs and baked for a jammy yolk.

 Equipment Used

-I only recommend or name-check any specific brands of equipment if I think that it makes a material difference to a recipe.
-If you have any questions feel free to ask them in the comments section below the recipe.
+I only name-check specific brands of equipment if I think that it makes a material difference to a recipe.
+But if you have any questions, feel free to ask them in the comments section below the recipe.

 Baked Scotch Egg Recipe